Backlash (2006)

-The 2006 Backlash was the eighth Backlash professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held exclusively for wrestlers from the promotion's Raw brand division.
-The event took place on April 30, 2006, at the Rupp Arena in Lexington, Kentucky.
-It was the last Backlash event to be Raw-exclusive as following WrestleMania 23 the following year, brand-exclusive PPVs were discontinued.
-The concept of the pay-per-view was based around the backlash from WrestleMania 22.
+The 2006 Backlash was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the eighth annual Backlash and took place on April 30, 2006, at the Rupp Arena in Lexington, Kentucky, held exclusively for wrestlers from the promotion's Raw brand division.
+The concept of the event was based around the backlash from WrestleMania 22.

+This was the last Backlash to be brand-exclusive during the first brand split period (2002–2011), as following WrestleMania 23 in April 2007, brand-exclusive PPVs were discontinued.
+It would also be the last Raw-exclusive Backlash as after brand-exclusive PPVs returned during the second brand split period that began in 2016, Backlash became SmackDown-exclusive until brand-exclusive PPVs were again discontinued after WrestleMania 34 in April 2018.

 Seven professional wrestling matches were scheduled on the event's card, which saw three main matches.
 The first of these main events was a triple threat match for the WWE Championship, which saw John Cena defeat challengers Triple H and Edge to retain his title.
-The second main event was Shawn Michaels and "God" versus Vince and Shane McMahon in a No Holds Barred match, which was won by the McMahons.
-The third main event was a "Title vs. Briefcase match" that pitted Mr. Money in the Bank Rob Van Dam against Intercontinental Champion Shelton Benjamin, with both men defending their respective titles.
+The second main event was Shawn Michaels and "God" versus Vince McMahon and Shane McMahon in a No Holds Barred match, which was won by the McMahons.
+The third main event was a Winner Takes All "Title vs. Briefcase match" that pitted Mr. Money in the Bank Rob Van Dam against Intercontinental Champion Shelton Benjamin, with Van Dam defending his Money in the Bank briefcase, containing a contract for a guaranteed world championship match at any time, and Benjamin defending his championship.
 Van Dam defeated Benjamin, thus retaining his Money in the Bank briefcase and winning the Intercontinental Championship.

 The event received 273,000 pay-per-view buys, which was more than the previous year's event received.
-This contributed to WWE's pay-per-view revenue increasing by $4.3 million from the previous year.
+This contributed to WWE's pay-per-view revenue increasing by US$4.3 million from the previous year.
 When the event was released on DVD, it peaked at second on Billboards DVD sales chart for recreational sports.

 Production

 Background

-The event was held at the Rupp Arena in Lexington, Kentucky.
+The eighth Backlash was held at the Rupp Arena in Lexington, Kentucky.

-Backlash is a pay-per-view (PPV) event that was established by World Wrestling Entertainment (WWE) in 1999.
-The concept of the pay-per-view was based around the backlash from WWE's flagship event, WrestleMania.
-The 2006 event was the eighth Backlash and featured the backlash from WrestleMania 22.
-It was scheduled to take place on April 30, 2006, at the Rupp Arena in Lexington, Kentucky, thus returning Backlash to the April slot after the 2005 event was held in May.
+Backlash is a professional wrestling pay-per-view (PPV) event that was established by World Wrestling Entertainment (WWE) in 1999.
+The concept is based around the backlash from WWE's flagship event, WrestleMania.
+The eighth event featured the backlash from WrestleMania 22 and was scheduled to take place on April 30, 2006, at the Rupp Arena in Lexington, Kentucky.
+This returned Backlash to the April slot after the 2005 event was held in May.
 Like the previous two years, the 2006 event exclusively featured wrestlers from the Raw brand division.